sophiecollard/twitter-clone/backend/README.md

 -d postgres:14.4
 ```

-At then end of a work session, stop the container with:
+At then end of a work session, stop and remove the container with:

 ```sh
 docker stop postgres-db && docker rm postgres-db